-The following meals will be served Sept.
-22 through Sept.
-26. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served Feb.
+14 through Feb.
+18. The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 The 82d Airborne Division has returned from Afghanistan after completing their missions over a two year period.
 This division has been America's No.1 fighting division since World War II, also highly decorated.